 Spring break is upon us, which means the sun is shining, the weather is warmer and the days are getting longer.
 The warmer weather also means many of us will swap out our warm beverages for cool, refreshing ones.

 It’s also time to start getting ready for summer bathing suit season and to start shedding those extra pounds gained over the winter months.
-An easy way to cut your calories is to swamp out your beverages for low-calorie versions.
+An easy way to cut your calories is to swap out your beverages for low-calorie versions.
 Many of us don’t consider the calories we drink, but they impact our waistlines just as much as the food we eat.
 There are a number of substitutions available that allow you to enjoy a great tasting beverage while reducing the calories in them.

 Here are some techniques you can try this spring!